ixTAX/OpenCV-Project/README.md

 In the third picture King Fahad was recognized with a confidence of 71%

-I consider these good results since they all wear shemagh and most of there faces is covered
+I consider these good results since they all wear shemagh and most of there faces are covered

 The pictures used to train the model and to validate are included in the files